jeremyrea/unbound-docker/README.md

 ### With cachedb module enabled

-Inside a directory you will mount containing config files, you would add the following file to connect to your Redis instance:
+Add the following configuration file to connect to your Redis instance:

 #### **`cachedb.conf`**
 ``` conf